-Portfolio: Recording Studio.
-When it comes to our clients you get one shot to get it right.
+When it comes to our clients you get one shot to get their recording studio right.
 Almost never is there enough money, time and energy left over after a studio project so that you can redo some non-working part of a recently finished project.
 That means when we’re involved we know we have to get it right the first time…

 In the early days, ASC sold products to engineers who were trying to fix their problems, and we still do.
 But, after 30 some years of this, we’ve learned a lot about how to fix a studio and even more important, what not to do when building a studio.
 When we join in at the beginning of a studio project, we’re not fixing problems.
 We’re making sure there are no problems to fix.

 Discover why Grammy Award-winning Recording Engineers & Performers choose Acoustic Sciences to shape the sound of their professional recording studios.